-In many cases, the footwear aids introduced to manage foot problems are in the form of shoe inserts, which are used in addition to or to replace the in-built footbed of your shoes.
-Shoe inserts in this case are referred to as removable insoles.
+In many cases, the footwear aids introduced to manage foot problems are in the form of shoe inserts, which are used in addition to or to replace the original footbed of your shoes.
+Shoe inserts in this case are referred to as loose insoles or removable footbeds.

 At Best Slippers, we care for your feet and have partnered with podiatrists to bring you clogs and slippers that work to support your feet.
-We have put together this amazing collection of slippers with removable insoles, to cater for feet which need prescription inserts, or additional insole support of different kinds.
+We have put together this amazing collection of slippers with removable inlays, to cater for feet which need prescription inserts, or additional insole support of different kinds.

-This collection of slippers with removable insoles is designed to provide your feet with the best support and comfort they need as you carry out your daily activities, whether you have regular feet or if you have special feet (feet with medical conditions).
+This collection of slippers with loose insoles is designed to provide your feet with the best support and comfort they need as you carry out your daily activities, whether you have regular feet or if you have special feet (feet with medical conditions).
 Take a look at this collection.

-What’s the Insole and Where is it found in Shoes?
+What’s the Insole and where is it found in Slippers & Shoes?

 The insole, also called the footbed, refers to the inner part of a shoe that supports the bottom of the foot.
 The insole runs along the bottom of the foot within the shoe, and provides the foot with support.
 Insoles are crafted in different styles according to the brand of shoe, and may be flat, curved or anatomically shaped.
 They may also be fixed or removable.

-At Best Slippers, we craft slippers with removable insoles to allow you to manage your insole comfort according to the unique needs of your feet.
-And this feature cuts across the Best Slipper footwear including our clogs, house slippers, indoor-outdoor slippers, and much more.
+At Best Slippers, we have many slippers with loose inlays to allow you to manage your insole comfort according to the unique needs of your feet.
+And this feature cuts across our entire product range including our clogs, house slippers, indoor-outdoor slippers & much more.
 Our Haflinger Slippers are particularly well-known for their insole support and removable footbeds.

 Why is Insole Support important?